What Parents Can Do

 • Maintain contact and a sense of how the student's time is being used.

-• Refer students that seem to be struggling with the campus environment or decision-making issues to campus resources, which can include the Counseling office, their academic advisor, an RA, or the Dean's office.
+• Refer students that seem to be struggling with the campus environment or decision-making issues to campus resources, which can include the Counseling office, their academic advisor, an RA, or the Dean of Students office.
 If unsure where or how to reach out, feel free to contact the Dean of Students Office at 563-333-6258.

 • If a student is uncertain or concerned about their alcohol use, encourage them to use the screening tool.
 Results can be discussed by scheduling an appointment at 563-333-6423.